Berkeley-CS61B/website-fa23/materials/incompletes/index.md

 ## Is an incomplete right for you?

-An incomplete does grant you additional time on assignments that you may not have been able to complete during the semester due to extenuating circumstances.
+An incomplete grants you additional time on assignments that you may not have been able to complete during the semester due to extenuating circumstances.
 However, there are drawbacks as well.

 - You'll be working on the assignments during break, so you should expect to complete the assignments without official staff support.
 - Especially if you're taking an incomplete on the final, you'll be completing the incomplete work in parallel with your usual coursework.